mmsaki/timevalue/README.md

-# analytica
+# Timevalue

-Analytica is a simple Python package for analytics and investing tools
+Timevalue is a simple Python package for analytics and investing tools

 Before using the tool create a virtual environment